gfixler/plover-fixler-spelling/README.md

 Modifiers are not currently programmatic, and do not look at stroke history.
 This is not a Plover Python dictionary.
 The modifier system simply exports a JSON file mapping letters to outlines.

 ### System Letters
 Because letter chords are part of the outlines with their modifiers, you must use the letter chords as defined in this library.
-This means if you use STK for "z", for example, and this system only exports STKPW, you must use this system's version when composition, e.g., the ẓ ("Z with dot below") character.
+This means if you use STK for "z", for example, and this system only exports STKPW, you must use this system's version when composing, e.g., the ẓ ("Z with dot below") character.
 Currently, the way around this is to modify the Python file, and reexport the dictionary.
+Note: This system does export both of those chords for Z/z, and their compositions..

 ### Precomposed Characters
 All characters defined in this system, as seen in the "Used by" lists following each modifier in the [Available Diacritics and Other Modifiers](#available-diacritics-and-other-modifiers) section, and in the [All Characters List](#all-characters-list), are "precomposed" characters in Unicode, meaning they have a single code point in The Unicode Standard.
 Many characters encountered in the wild, are actually composed of a base letter, with one or more [combining characters](https://en.wikipedia.org/wiki/Combining_character) following them, and your font rendering system does the work of displaying them in composed form, although they can look different, and may fail to render well, or not at all.